Adaptogens and Nervines: Herbs for the Nervous System

 In this metaphor, stress works like a sudden traffic jam, clogging up these pathways, causing frustration and delays in communication, and even illness.

-It's here that nature steps in, offering its wisdom through the gifts of nervines and adaptogens.
-Acting as nature's urban planners and traffic controllers, they help relieve the buildup of stress in our bodies and make us more resilient to future disruptions.
+Acting as nature's urban planners and traffic controllers, Nervines and Adaptogens can help relieve the buildup of stress in our bodies and make us more resilient to future disruptions.

 Nervines